hyundai-robotics/doc-industrial-communication/3-cifx-pci-settings-industrial-communication/README.md

 ﻿# 3.
-Setting Industrial Communication
+CIFX PCI - Setting Industrial Communication

 To utilize industrial communications, installing a PCI communication card, then setting up the card using the teach pendant and SYCON.net program, will be necessary.